 Artists Valley is an incredibly beautiful, and extremely tranquil area, located near to Aberystwyth in Mid Wales.
 This serene and quiet location has been carved out of the Welsh Hills by the Cwm Einion, which flows down the majestic hillside slopes on its way into the River Dyfi.

-I’m very familiar with the area that surrounds Artists valley; near to Machynlleth in Wales, having made many trips there over the past couple of years.
+I’ve become very familiar with the area that surrounds Artists valley, having made many trips there over the past couple of years.
 I had spent some considerable time prior to my trip, researching the location, studying both photographs and writings.
-I believe though, that a photograph can really only tell you part of the story of a place, it misses out what’s behind the photographer, also not seen is what is to either side, above or below, it simply doesn’t show what is outside of the frame of the photo.
-For me personally, it is often the phonography, or the sound possessed by a location that I consider to be its most engaging attribute.
-Sadly many people seem to be quite unaware of the sounds in world that surrounds them, unaware of the sonic richness and dynamic of the acoustic environment, and to how as a society we are encroaching more and more upon the natural landscape, its inherent sounds becoming increasingly masked and obscured by the proliferation of man-made sound.
-Often this is noise that we ourselves have, over time become used to, and have therefore; albeit unconsciously, learned to ignore.
+I think though, that a photograph can really only tell you part of the story of a place, it misses out what’s behind the photographer, also not seen is what is to either side, above or below, it simply doesn’t show what is outside of the frame of the photo.

 The valley is a deep, three mile long, wooded river gorge, replete with cascading waterfalls, lush vegetation, and a myriad number of streams and pools.
 The sometimes steep, and often rocky sides of the valley, are richly forested with a mix of deeply-packed deciduous and coniferous trees, including oak, ash, alder and hazel.
 The sound of water is an omnipresent yet constantly changing sonic feature, the sounds varying from the subtle onomatopoeic gurgling of a mountain stream, bubbling out from the side of the hillside, to the full-throated roar of the fast moving waters of the river; Cwm Einion, as it makes its way down, along through the valley before flowing out into the Dyfi estuary.